TomLaggna/unikraft-rs-smp-runtime-poc/README.md

   - attach gdb via `gdb -ex 'target remote :1234' base_kernel/kernel.dbg`
   - running in debug mode might detach qemu from the console
   - find the process via `ps -ef | grep qemu-system-x86_64` and then use `kill` to close it
+  - TODO: figure out how to attach the symbols of the client application in order to properly debug the client app